HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 To setup the database I considered the following:

 -	What Character encoding to use?
 It is a method used to represent characters(letters, digits, symbols) as binary numbers.
 Read about it [here](https://www.motionpoint.com/blog/the-importance-of-character-encoding-website-translation-user-experience/).
-I used utf8mb4 a chacrater encoding type that accommodates a diverse character especially in a case like this for a Brazillian department store.
+I used utf8mb4 a chacrater encoding type that accommodates a diverse character especially in a case like this for a Brazilian department store.
 -	What Scalability strategies can be implemented?

 After this considerations, I proceeded to create and setup my database